 School districts may receive partial reimbursement for base year expenditures associated with security cameras, metal detectors and other security devices.
-A special maximum cost allowance of \$2,000 per unit is prescribed by the Commissioner for these items.
+The Commissioner has prescribed a maximum cost allowance of \$2,000 per unit for security cameras and other devices and \$6,000 per unit for metal detectors.